Satisfaction (American TV series): Production

 The series was created by Sean Jablonski, who had served as executive producer alongside Russ Krasnoff.
 It had been filmed in Atlanta.

+Nathan Matthew David composed the music for the series.

 Broadcast

-Satisfaction premiered on USA on July 17, 2014, at 10 p.m.
-In Australia, the series premiered on June 14, 2015, on showcase.
+Satisfaction premiered in the United States on the USA Network on July 17, 2014, at 10 p.m.

+In Australia, the series premiered on June 14, 2015, on Showcase.
 Although it shared title with the earlier popular Australian series of the same title and also dealt with the topic of escorting, the series is not related to this one in any way.

 Reception

 The first season scored an 82% approval rating on Rotten Tomatoes, while scoring 63 out of 100 "generally positive" on Metacritic based on 19 reviews.